MohamedAshrafff/MohamedAshrafff/README.md

 <img src="https://github.com/MohamedAshrafff/MohamedAshrafff/blob/main/profileImage.png" align="right" width="25%"/>

-I'm a senior student who is passionate about creating technology to elevate people.
-Some technologies I enjoy working with include JavaScript, ReactJS, and React-Native.
+I'm an Associate Software Engineer who is passionate about creating technology to elevate people.
+Some technologies I enjoy working with include JavaScript, ReactJS, Java-Spring , Spring-Boot, and React-Native.

 - 🚀 I love to build websites & mobile apps
 - 💡 Problem solver and creative coder
 - 🎨 UI/UX enthusiast
-- 💬 Ask me about **ReactJs and Frontend**
+- 💬 Ask me about **Software Engineering**

 ## About Me
 I thrive on challenges and enjoy tackling complex problems through code.
 Being a problem solver is not just a skill for me; it's a mindset that fuels my passion for coding.
 I find joy in bringing creative solutions to the table and making a positive impact through technology.
 As a UI/UX enthusiast, I also strive to create engaging and user-friendly interfaces.

 ## Technologies & Skills
-- JavaScript, ReactJS, React-Native
+- JavaScript, ReactJS, React-Native ,Java , Spring , Spring Boot
-- Frontend development enthusiast
+- FullStack development enthusiast
-- UI/UX design and implementation
 - Continuous learner in the ever-evolving tech landscape

 Feel free to connect and explore.